-You should avoid giving your child any medicines that contain calcium, magnesium or aluminium (e.g. indigestion remedies / antacids) at the same time as giving phosphate.
-Give at least two hours before or wait until at least two hours after giving the phosphate dose.
+You should avoid giving your child any medicines that contain calcium, magnesium or aluminium (e.g. indigestion remedies / antacids) at the same time as giving Phosphate.
+Give at least two hours before or wait until at least two hours after giving Phosphate.

 Is there anything else I need to know about this medicine?

 When you get a new bottle of liquid medicine, check what strength you have been given and how much to give your child, as this may be different from the previous supply.
 If you are not sure how much to give, contact your doctor, pharmacist or nurse.